 President & CEO, Canyon Creek Cabinet Co.

 Weaver took a small company on the verge of bankruptcy and built it into a major cabinet manufacturer, renowned for its sustainability initiatives.
+He was also active in the KCMA.

 Jennifer Q. Williams (2010)